GsellaWasTaken/BeeSwarmMacroAhk/README.md

 DONWLOAD:

-You can find the latest release from the Releases tab in github
+1. You can find the latest release from the Releases tab in github

+2. Extract the zipfile into you desired location

-To run the macro just run the Run.Ahk File
+3. To use the macro just run the Run.Ahk File

 Features: